 OFF Instructs simulator to calculate operating point analysis with device initially off.
 This is used in latching circuits such as thyristors and bistables to induce a particular state.
-See ".OP" on page 225 for more vbe,vce Initial conditions for base-emitter and collector-emitter junctions respectively.
-These only have an effect if the UIC parameter is specified on the .TRAN statement (see ".TRAN" on page 258).
+See ".OP" on page 229 for more vbe,vce Initial conditions for base-emitter and collector-emitter junctions respectively.
+These only have an effect if the UIC parameter is specified on the .TRAN statement (see ".TRAN" on page 261).

 local_temp Local temperature.
-Overrides specification in .OPTIONS or .TEMP mult Device multiplier.
+Overrides specification in .OPTIONS or .TEMP statements.

+mult Device multiplier.
 Equivalent to putting mult devices in parallel.

 dtemp Differential temperature.
-Similar to local_temp but is specified relative to precedence.
+Similar to local_temp but is specified relative to circuit temperature.
+If both TEMP and DTEMP are specified, TEMP takes precedence.